Westie Rescue of Orange County & Beyond

 A PILL WILL NOT FIX THE PROBLEM, but with time and patience and

 you too may experience the success that WROC has achieved.
-These are just a handful of our rescue successes.

 Every Westie that comes into our program is immediately put on our Westie Diet, regardless of their skin issues.
-See our Diet page for more information, including our “Highlander Hash”, “Stanley’s Wild About Salmon” and “Perry’s No Peek Chicken” recipes.
+See our "The Westie Diet" page for more information, including our “Highlander Hash”, “Stanley’s Wild About Salmon” and “Perry’s No Peek Chicken” recipes.
 Those with skin conditions are seen by our vet and started on medicated baths.
 All of the dogs featured on this page are no longer on medication and are being maintained by diet alone.

 VET CARE